CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-wizards-companion.md

 ### TARGETS

-An action that is palyed out through one or more specific entities as stated on a card or in the rules is considered to "target" the entities.
+An action that is played out through one or more specific entities as stated on a card or in the rules is considered to "target" the entities.
 A targeted entity is said to be a "target" of the action.
 Possible targets include characters, sites, companies, regions, items, factions, corruption checks, and combat dice-rolls.
-A card that acts on a class of entities, however, does not target them (e.g., _Foul Fumes_).
+A card that acts on a class of entities, however, does not target them (e.g., _Long Winter_).

 #### Annotation 1